-- perform services as a consultant, employee, officer, director, advisor or in any other capacity, or permit any close relative to perform services as an officer or director, for a direct competitor of the Company; - have, or permit any close relative to have, a financial interest in a direct competitor of the Company, other than an investment representing less than one percent of the outstanding shares of a publicly-held company; - use his or her position with the Company to influence any decision of the Company relating to a contract or transaction with a supplier or customer of the Company if the director or a close relative of the director: - performs services as a consultant, employee, officer, director, advisor or in any other capacity for such supplier or customer; or - has a financial interest in such supplier or customer, other than an investment representing less than one percent of the outstanding shares of a publicly-held company.

-- supervise, review or influence the job evaluation or compensation of a member of his or her immediate family; or - engage in any other activity or have any other interest that the Board of Directors of the Company determines to constitute a conflict of interest.
+- perform services as a consultant, employee, officer, director, advisor or in any other capacity, or permit any close relative to perform services as an officer or director, for a direct competitor of the Company; - have, or permit any close relative to have, a financial interest in a direct competitor of the Company, other than an investment representing less than one percent of the outstanding shares of a publicly-held company; - use his or her position with the Company to influence any decision of the Company relating to a contract or transaction with a supplier or customer of the Company if the director or a close relative of the director: - · performs services as a consultant, employee, officer, director, advisor or in any other capacity for such supplier or customer; or - has a financial interest in such supplier or customer, other than an investment representing less than one percent of the outstanding shares of a publicly-held company. - supervise, review or influence the job evaluation or compensation of a member of his or her immediate family; or - · engage in any other activity or have any other interest that the Board of Directors of the Company determines to constitute a conflict of interest.

 A "close relative" means a spouse, dependent child or any other person living in the same home with the employee, officer or director.
 "Immediate family" means a close relative and a parent, sibling, child, mother- or father-in-law, son- or daughter-in-law or brother- or sister-in-law.
 A "significant customer" is a customer that has made during the Company's last full fiscal year, or proposes to make during the Company's current fiscal year, payments to the Company for property or services in excess of five percent of (i) the Company's consolidated gross revenues for its last full fiscal year.
-A "significant supplier" is a supplier to which the Company has made during the Company's last full fiscal year, payments for property or services in excess of five percent of (i) the Company's current fiscal year, payments for property or services in excess of five percent of (i) the Company's current fiscal year, payments for property or services in excess of five percent of (i) the Company's current fiscal year, payments for property or services in excess of five percent of (i) the Company's current fiscal year, payments for property or services in excess of five percent of (i) the Company's consolidated gross revenues for its last full fiscal year or (ii) the customer's consolidated gross revenues for its last full fiscal year.
+A "significant supplier" is a supplier to which the Company has made during the Company's last full fiscal year, or proposes to make during the Company's current fiscal year, payments for property or services in excess of five percent of (i) the Company's consolidated gross revenues for its last full fiscal year or (ii) the customer's consolidated gross revenues for its last full fiscal year.